definedrisk/petzold-pw5e/CD-ROM/Section III Advanced Topics/README.md

 #### Useful Microsoft Documentation

 1. [Windows > Apps > Win32 > API > Windows and Messages > Winuser.h > DefMDIChildProcA function](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-defmdichildproca)

+## Chap21 Dynamic-Link Libraries

+### EDRTest

+The source and header files have instead been added to a new project and solution within the [Visual Studio 2019 solutions](../../VS2019%20New%20Projects/README.md) folder.